contiv/vpp/README.md

 ```
 Note that this installer currently works only for
 [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)-managed
 clusters.
-Please proceed with `kubeadm init` and `kubeadm join` workflow to deploy your Kubernetes cluster.
+Now proceed with `kubeadm init` and `kubeadm join` workflow to deploy your Kubernetes cluster.

 Given that you now have your k8s cluster running, e.g. using [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).